jeromecoupe/sassgrids/readme.md

-# SASS grids
+# Sass grids

-Simple experiment to create grids in SASS
+Simple experiment to create grids in Sass

 ## Goals

-I wanted a simple and quick way to design responsive grids in SASS so I built this little set of mixins that allow you to use namespaced classes and silent SASS selectors to create a mobile first grid very rapidly.
+I wanted a simple and quick way to design responsive grids in Sass so I built this little set of mixins that allow you to use namespaced classes and silent Sass selectors to create a mobile first grid very rapidly.
 Set goals:

 - Responsive
 - Mobile First